roadrunner-php/laravel-bridge/README.md

 ## Usage

 After package installation you can use provided "binary" file as RoadRunner worker: `./vendor/bin/rr-worker`.
-This worker allows you to interact with incoming requests and outcoming responses using [laravel events system][laravel_events].
-Also events contains:
+This worker allows you to interact with incoming requests and outgoing responses using [laravel events system][laravel_events].
+Event contains:

 Event classname              | Application object | HTTP server request | HTTP request | HTTP response | Exception
 ---------------------------- | :----------------: | :-----------------: | :----------: | :-----------: | :-------: